Green Chile Cheese Casserole

 Gluten Free Living – 2015

-It wasn’t until I was in my late thirties before I finally sampled chiles and jalapenos and since then I’ve been making up for lost time.
+It wasn’t until I was in my late thirties before I finally sampled chiles and jalapenos.
+Since then, I’ve been making up for lost time.
 Green Chile Cheese Casserole is filled with green chilies, eggs, Monterey Jack and Cheddar cheeses and topped with tomatoes after baking the casserole partially.
-It is one of those spectacular casseroles that once you try it, you won’t want to stop eating!
+It is one spectacular casserole.
+Once you try it, you won’t want to stop eating!

-This casserole has a lot of dairy: 2 cheeses, evaporated milk, eggs that are separated so that the whites are beaten stiff and added later.
-All in all, it’s more of a clean eating recipe than many breakfast casserole recipes.
+This casserole has a lot of dairy.
+Two cheeses, evaporated milk, eggs that are separated so that the whites are beaten stiff and added later.
+Even still, it’s more of a clean eating recipe than many breakfast casserole recipes.

-Our pastor’s wife called me several months back and asked me to make breakfast for the Ladies’ Conference she was organizing for the last weekend in February.
+Our pastor’s wife called me several months back.
+She asked me to make breakfast for the Ladies’ Conference she was organizing for the last weekend in February.
 I was delighted to do it and immediately began planning what I should make.

 I ended up with seven different muffin recipes, fruit platters, and six different breakfast casseroles.
 Two of which were gluten free, including this one.
 I tried to make each one differently so that all the casseroles wouldn’t taste the same.
 I believe I succeeded.

 This casserole has no meat, but it’s filled with cheese so it’s very filling and satisfying.
 If you enjoy Tex-Mex flavors, this one has a wonderful kick, but it’s not an overwhelmingly spicy dish.
 The texture is fluffy and interesting since the egg whites are whipped and then added into the dish last.
 My pictures show the directions the way the recipe was originally written.

 Quite frankly, though, I think this would be easier to mix the ingredients in a large mixing bowl before spreading into the baking dish, rather than mixing the ingredients in the baking dish like suggested.
 I’ve noted that on the recipe card.